wsor4035/dev.luanti.org/content/engine-dev-process/releasing-luanti.md

 *   **Define** a new version number by running `util/bump_version.sh`.
 Verify that this script correctly:
     *   changes TRUE to FALSE for the line _set(DEVELOPMENT\_BUILD TRUE)_ in CMakeLists.txt
-    *   updates the version number and release date in misc/net.minetest.minetest.appdata.xml
+    *   updates the version number and release date in misc/net.minetest.minetest.metainfo.xml
     *   and commits.
 *   **Tag** the version in local git (the script does this) to allow the CMake versioning script to remove the git hash from the version.
 Do not push the tag to GitHub yet.
-*   **Build**, get newest minetest\_game, run and check if the thing seems to be working.
+*   **Build**, run and check if the thing seems to be working.

 ### Build Windows version